Rabnail/Solana-Raydium-Volume-Bot-V2/README.md

-# Raydium Volume Bot Version 2
+# <H1>Raydium Volume Bot Version 2</H1>

-This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions simultaneously on the Raydium platform.
+<b>Solana raydium volume bot v2</b>, the upgrade of solana raydium volume bot v1, is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell <b>volume swap</b> transactions simultaneously on the Raydium platform to increase volume.
 It leverages Solana's blockchain technology to perform these operations efficiently.

 ## 🔧 Last Version's Demerits
 - ❌ **Repetitive buy and sell with one wallet**: The last version of the Raydium Volume Bot used fixed wallets, so it was apparent on DexScreener that some wallets performed repetitive buy and sell actions.